 The expected outcome is that teams work more effectively and consistently with iterative and incremental development techniques even after the coach has moved on.
 This should help the organization to build new features in their software with a shorter lead time and higher quality.

-This site contains materials that supplement the book “Technical Agile Coaching with the Samman method” by Emily Bache.
+You can find full details of the Samman method in the book “Technical Agile Coaching with the Samman method” by Emily Bache.

 We have a large collection of Code Kata descriptions and Learning Hour plans which you can do with your team.
 There are also some reference materials including a catalog of Code Smells and Refactorings.
 If you’d like to design your own learning hours you can find templates for teaching activities.

 If you would like to find out more about the community of coaches and how to use the Samman method, please sign up for our newsletter, and/or come to one of our events.
 If you would like to hire a technical coach, see our list of contributors.